ValentineFernandes/Quiz-Application/README.md

 # Quiz-Application
-  * a website where users can give quiz
+✅ a website where users can give quiz<br/>
-  * users can restart the quiz
+✅ users can restart the quiz
 <img width="2000px" src="https://github.com/ValentineFernandes/ValentineFernandes/blob/main/Portfolio/img5.jpg" />

 # Technologies used